 Welcome to Danville, the village where the Kokosing Gap Trail ends and the Mohican Valley Trail begins.
-There are three geocaches on this trail.
 As you visit the area we want you to learn the history of Ohio Railroads and their significance to the growth of these towns.
 In the late ’90s, Knox County began to explore the idea of taking the abandoned rail beds and converting them to a multi-use recreational trail.
-We hope you are enjoying our trail.
+We hope you are enjoying our Points of Interest trail.

 Mohican Valley Trail

 Danville is known as the “Gateway to Amish County” as Route #62 (Millersburg Road) will lead you through the rolling hills of Ohio.
 The Mohican Valley Trail provides spectacular views of the Mohican River Valley.
 The trail connects with the Holmes County Trail, ½ mile east of the Bridge of Dreams.
 Horses and Amish buggies share the trail with other trail users, so do not be surprised to see some horses upon your visit.

 The village of Danville was founded by George Sapp in 1813 who was a veteran of the War of 1812.
 St. Luke Roman Catholic Parish was founded in Danville in 1820 and is the second oldest parish in the state of Ohio.
 The Catholic were the religious Pioneers of the area.

 Danville had an important railroad depot plus a grain elevator and stockyard specializing in sheep.
 The former Cleveland, Akron and Columbus Railway had a passenger depot in Danville, that depot is now occupied by the Danville Feed and Supply.
 The passenger service was discontinued in 1950.